Charles Merrill (businessman): Business in Michigan

 By 1848, the lumbering potential of Michigan began to attract increasing attention and Merrill moved to Detroit in order to begin the lumbering of the lands he had purchased there in 1836.
 In subsequent years he purchased extensive tracts of pine lands in various parts of Michigan and soon became one of the largest pine lands lumberers.
 He built sawmills in Saginaw and Muskegon, and at Falmouth in Missaukee County.

-In 1858, he built the Merrill Block on the corner of Woodward and Jefferson Avenues - at the time it was considered the finest business building in Detroit.
+In 1858, he built the Merrill Block on the corner of Woodward and Jefferson Avenues - at the time it was considered a notable business building in Detroit.
 In 1863, Merrill added a business partner, Thomas W. Palmer.

 Personal life

 He married Frances Pitts, daughter of Major Thomas Pitts of Charlestown, Massachusetts, in December 1836.
 His only child, Elizabeth "Lizzie" Merrill, married his business partner, Thomas W. Palmer.

-Merrill was a man of great physical endurance and indomitable energy.
-He was careful and methodical in all his habits.
-Merrill was an ardent advocate of temperance and was always ready to give his countenance and support to temperance movements.
+Merrill was noted for his careful and methodical work habits.
+Merrill was an advocate of temperance and was always ready to give his countenance and support to temperance movements.
 In political affairs he was a Whig until the organization of the Republican party and thereafter acknowledged allegiance to that party.
 His retiring disposition kept him from political prominence.

 He frequently provided financing for his business associates.
-Merrill was considered helpful and thoughtful of those who were in distress, and people in trouble could always appeal to his sympathy.
+Merrill was known for supporting those in need.
 He was a prominent supporter of the Unitarian Church, being one of the founders of Detroit's Unitarian Society.
 He contributed largely to the erection of the Unitarian Church's first building in Detroit and was a trustee of the church from its inception until his death.